curl/everything-curl/usingcurl-downloads.md

 internally and then that is the resource curl will ask for from the server.

 If you specify multiple URLs on the command line, curl will download each URL one by one.
-It won't start the second transfer until the first one is complete, etc.
+It will not start the second transfer until the first one is complete, etc.

 ### Storing downloads